Selyiah/Interview-Prep/interview_prep_AI_SaaS/README.md

 Questions:
 what are the biggest data platform challenges you're currently facing?
-- data foundation
+> data foundation
 When you're deciding who to move forward with for this role, what tends to stand out most to you or what qualities are you mainly looking for?
--communication
+>communication
--sense of ownership
+>sense of ownership
-If I joined, what would success look like in the first 6 months?
+-If I joined, what would success look like in the first 6 months?
-- subject matter expert for the infrstrastucture ( a lot of reverse engineering)
+> subject matter expert for the infrstrastucture ( a lot of reverse engineering)
-- pick one, two of those to generate results (with tangible action).
+> pick one, two of those to generate results (with tangible action).